 Home » Kargil War

-Kargil War, Reasons, History and Impacts
+Kargil War, Reasons, Impacts and Kargil History

 Since independence, India and Pakistan relations have faced turmoil on both community and diplomatic lines, leading to wars.
 India has fought four wars against Pakistan, none initiated by India, but all were brought to an end by India and its victories.
 The last in this series of wars was the Kargil War.